Salesian College Celbridge: History

 The school is no longer run by priests of the Salesian order.
-The principal is Brenda Kearns, who took up the position in August 2009 succeeding Fr.
-Dan Carroll.
+The principal is Brenda Kearns, who took up the position in August 2009 succeeding Dan Carroll.

 Subjects

 Salesians offers Junior Certificate, Transition Year, and Leaving Certificate courses, as well as a unit for autistic youths.
 The school's classes have been mixed since 2004.

 In the Leaving Certificate cycle, courses in biology, chemistry, and physics are offered.
 The Junior-cycle subject broadly defined as "Business Studies" is devolved into separate courses accounting, business and economics.
 Students may also pursue courses in art, construction, technical drawing or engineering.
-The Leaving Certificate Vocational Programme, which aims to provide a more vocation-oriented education can also be taken by students of the College.
+The Leaving Certificate Vocational Programme, which aims to provide a more vocation-oriented education can also be taken by students of the college.
 The school also has IT facilities.

 Sport

 Sports played at Salesians include soccer, athletics, hurling, rugby, badminton and Gaelic football.

 An annual road race, held each October, is a 4.2 km road race participated in by around 450 students.
 The Fr.
-Archer Cup, named after the late Fr.
-Charles Archer, a former teacher, is awarded to the winner.
+Archer Cup, named after Charles Archer, a former teacher, is awarded to the winner.

 Salesians won the U14 All-Ireland Soccer Final in 2006.
 The Salesians' senior soccer team reached the Senior Soccer All-Ireland final in 2010, losing to St. Marys, Galway, in the last minute of extra time.

 The Salesian Senior football team reached the All-Ireland "B" semi finally in 2010, losing to Éire Óg in Carlow by 2 points.

 The U16 football team reached the Leinster "B" Final against Moath CBS, where they lost by 2 goals the same year.